haifzhan/SMPPSim/README.md

 This repo is for self learn.
+I modified the origial logging to Slf4j logging which helps me for debugging:)

 SMPPSim official website tutorial: http://www.seleniumsoftware.com/user-guide.htm#quick